a-memme/Customer_Churn_and_CLTV/README.md

     - In line with our representation of churn history, consumers with best retention/churning probabilities all have long histories of purchase (recency), have purchased recently (T - recency --> usually within the past 0-1 weeks) and have purchased frequently through that life (frequency).
         - This gives us further confirmation in the model's outputs regarding retention
-    - As we can see, customers with the lowest (best) probability of churning aren't necessarily considered the most "valuable" from a monetary sense (CLTV).
     - Consumers in this distinction may be appropriate candidates for incentivization via rewards and/or strategical upselling given their high likihood of repurchase and varying aov/predicted lifetime values.

 - **Most Valuable**